 6.2 Hand Grips

-To hold a pen or pencil while writing or using a keyboard, you need to be careful with your hands.
+You must be careful with your hands when holding a pen or pencil while writing or using a keyboard.
 Try squeezing a bouncy ball or use a hand grip device to revitalize your fingers and hands.

 6.3 Finger Stretches